 Digital Signage News: Adobe bans its Media Player from digital-signage devices

-We came across an interesting article about the Adobe Media player and thought we’d share it with the rest of the digital signage blog readers.
+We came across an interesting article about the Adobe Media Player and thought we’d share it with the rest of the digital signage blog readers.
 The source of the article is from sindhtoday (http://www.sindhtoday.net/technology/594.htm):

 “Digital-signage networks using Adobe’s new Media Player to show content could be in breach of the software company’s licence agreement – as hundreds of networks already using Adobe’s Flash are also believed to be.